votingworks/vxmail/docs/product-spec.md

 envelope scanner:

-* An export of voter IDs and signatures, provided by the state, is loaded into the VxMail Ballot Manager.
+* An export of voter IDs and signatures, provided by the state, is loaded into the VxMail Ballot Manager prior to the election and updated as necessary.
 * Ballot envelopes are scanned into the Ballot Manager in small batches.
 On screen, expected and actual signatures are displayed for confirmation by election officials.
 If election officials detect any